Clean Energy Engineering — Douglas Davila

 “I wanted to take my career to the next level, to be the person who is the asset manager for projects or oversees the business side,” he says.

 “While an MBA is the go-to degree for many people in this position, I didn’t want to leave behind my skills in automation and engineering.
-I was looking for a program where I could gain more experience in renewables while also building my business skills.”
+I was looking for a program where I could gain more experience in renewables and on the energy demand side, while also building my business skills.”

 UBC’s Master of Engineering Leadership (MEL) in Clean Energy Engineering offered a perfect combination, he says, by covering “both sides of the equation: business and technical.”